wjbryant/Knockout.Extensions/README.md

 supports row by row and cell by cell binding of a table to a knockout observable object array, and has basic support for AJAX based data sources.

+**Please note, this binding currently does not work with version 1.9.1 and above of DataTables.
+See this [link](https://github.com/CogShift/Knockout.Extensions/issues/9) for more details.**

 Check out the demo project or the samples below for usage examples.
 Documentation of this binding is still to come...

 #### jsFiddle Samples